Why you Should Always Auto Bracket a Landscape for Exposure Blending

 There are many specific benefits of raw format over JPG, which I go over more thoroughly in my HDR Field Guide…but it all comes down to a higher-quality image as you are working in the pure, uncompressed state of your photograph, which is essential for exposure blending.

-The Advantages of Raw Format and Bit Depth
+The Advantages of Raw Format and a Higher Bit Depth

 A raw file is notable for its enormous color depth (also known as bit depth) when compared to the more universal JPG.